Hyperbolicity-Preserving and Well-Balanced Stochastic Galerkin Method for Two-Dimensional Shallow Water Equations: Numerical Results

 The second numerical example serves to compare our SG formulations \eqref{eq:swesg4} as well as our scheme with a collocation procedure.
 Consider a deterministic initial water surface

 with an uncertain bottom function

 where $\xi$ has Beta density with parameters $(\alpha,\beta) = (1,3)$.
-At $t=0$, the water surface is flat except at $0.05<x<0.15$, and the uncertainty of the bottom skews toward the positive direction, i.e., the probability for $\xi$ to be a positive number is higher.
+At $t=0$, there is a small but deterministic perturbation to the ``lake-at-rest'' state $\eta\equiv 1$ at $0.05<x<0.15$.
+The uncertainty of the bottom skews toward the positive direction, i.e., the probability for $\xi$ to be a positive number is higher.
 The computational domain is $[0,2]\times [0,1]$.
 The boundary conditions for the upper and the lower boundaries are periodic boundary conditions.
 The boundary conditions for the left and right boundaries are outflow boundary conditions.
 We compute the SG solution for $K=4, 8$ on $200\times 200$ and $400\times 400$ grid up to time $T = 1.2$.
 As a comparison, we compute the stochastic collocation (SC) solution $U_{SC}$ for $K=8$ with $M = 100$ collocation points on $400\times 400$ grid for the same terminal time, where the SC solution is obtained by {

 } Here, $\{\zeta_m, z_m\}_{m\in [M]}$ is an $M$-point $\rho$-Gaussian quadrature rule.
 The comparison of the contours of the statistics of the water surface is shown in \Cref{fig:wb1-1-uq-mean-conv} (mean) and \Cref{fig:wb1-1-uq-std-conv} (standard deviation).
 Since the SG solutions and the SC solutions are obtained from numerically solving different partial differential equations, we do not expect that one solution will converge to the other solution by, for example, increasing the number $M$ of quadrature points and/or refining the mesh.
 The contour lines look different near the intermediate region from peak to valley of the mean water surface, but overall they are similar, especially between the SG solutions on $400\times 400$ grid with $K=8$ and the SC solution.